nswdpc/silverstripe-notices/README.md

 A notice contains:

-+ A title
++ A title, with 'show title' option
 + Some content (not HTML)
 + A link
-+ A dismissible option, with auto dismiss value
++ A auto dismiss value (seconds)
 + A site-wide option (one allowed)
 + An active option (enabled)